nickhalvorsen/VSAccessLevelClassifier/README.md

 # VSAccessLevelClassifier

-Visual Studio extension that adds options to highlight access modifiers (e.g. public, private)
+Visual Studio extension that adds options to highlight access modifiers (e.g. public, private).
+Currently only for C#

+Set colors in `Tools > Options > Environment > Fonts and Colors`, look for options beginning with "C#"

 ## Screenshot